jez/tufte-pandoc-css/README.md

 >
 > You might be interested in [Tufte Pandoc Jekyll], which wraps the files
 > distributed here into a Jekyll gem-based theme.
+>
+> ### Looking for the same features, but a different look?
+>
+> You might be interested in [Pandoc Markdown CSS Theme], a theme with much of
+> the same features as this theme, but with a more easily customizable look.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->